 - The NSW Residential Tenancies Act currently permits landlords to include a ‘no pets’ clause in tenancy agreements.
 Body corporate by-laws usually prohibit pets from being kept in strata buildings

 - Several parties have recently proposed changes to the current legislation, suggesting that ‘no pets’ clauses be disallowed

-- If these changes were introduced, landlords could no longer place blanket bans on pets, but would have a say in the kinds of pets they allow in their properties
+- If these changes were introduced, landlords could no longer place blanket bans on pets in rental properties, but would have a say in the kinds of pets they allow in their properties

-- Benefits of pet-friendly properties include increased appeal to a wider range of prospective tenants, long-term leases and higher rents
+- Benefits of allowing pets in rental properties include increased appeal to a wider range of prospective tenants, long-term leases and higher rents.